rushsteve1/trash-d/README.md

 However keep in mind that this is a simple tool with a simple job, so it's never going to do *that* much.

+Patches are also accepted via email if that's more your jam, see [Contact below](#Contact) for more info.

 ## Version Numbers

 Versions of `trash-d` are numbered sequentially with a bump every time I change